marcelinodamianjasson/marcelinodamianjasson/README.md

 - 👋 Hi, I’m @marcelinodamianjasson
-- 👀 I’m interested in Software Development(Wev dev)
+- 👀 I’m interested in Software Development(Web dev)
 - 🌱 I’m currently learning Angular and NodeJS
 - 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me ...